AdityaVijay1/CMSLearningJournal/week-3-learning-journal.md

 Roll out promotional launch campaign focused on first month Maintaining the website with updates, the aim for our business is to increase customer engagement and reduce the customer acquisition costs.

-By adhering to SMART criteria, the coffee business can approach website development through Joomla, a Content Management System, with a strategic and goal-oriented mindset, enhancing its online presence and fostering a more connected and dynamic relationship with its customer base.
+By adhering to SMART criteria, the coffee business can approach website development through WordPress, a Content Management System, with a strategic and goal-oriented mindset, enhancing its online presence and fostering a more connected and dynamic relationship with its customer base.

 ## Learning Activities & Resources
 This week I have used a lot of information available online through articles, forums and videos suggested in the practical class and by Professor James to understand more about WordPress and how to use it to make websites.